reviewboard/reviewboard/docs/manual/extending/extensions/class.rst

 Context processors are a Django_ feature that provides additional variables to all templates.
-If your extension needs to inject variables into most pages, or you're using a third-party Django app that expectes a context processor to be loaded in :django:setting:`TEMPLATE_CONTEXT_PROCESSORS`, then you can add them in the :py:attr:`~djblets.extensions.extension.Extension.context_processors` attribute.
+If your extension needs to inject variables into most pages, or you're using a third-party Django app that expects a context processor to be loaded in :django:setting:`TEMPLATE_CONTEXT_PROCESSORS`, then you can add them in the :py:attr:`~djblets.extensions.extension.Extension.context_processors` attribute.